-The Reading Center houses more that 11,000 titles of children’s literature and teaching materials in reading and mathematics for use by students in all education programs.
-The center is open most days from 8:00am – 4:30pm, as well as in the evening for classes when arranged by instructors.
+The Reading Center houses more than 11,000 titles of children’s literature and teaching materials in reading and mathematics for use by students in all education programs.
+The center is open most days from 8 a.m.
+4:30 p.m., as well as in the evening for classes when arranged by instructors.

 Through the Cougar Literacy Clinic, individualized assessment and instruction is provided for children and adolescents in grades 1 through 12 who have reading and writing difficulties.
 These services are provided by qualified graduate students in the Literacy/Reading Master’s Program under the direction of literacy professors in the Curriculum and Instruction Department.